 A local ring is a ring with exactly one maximal ideal.
-As an example, the ring $\mathbb{Z}_{p^{k}}$ of integers modulo $p^{k}$, where $p$ is a prime number, is a local ring whose the maximal ideal is $p\mathbb{Z}_{p^{k}}$.
-By \cite[ Theorem VI.2]{Mcdonald1974finite} each finite commutative ring can be decomposed as a direct sum of a local rings.
+As an example, the ring $\mathbb{Z}_{p^{k}}$ of integers modulo $p^{k}$, where $p$ is a prime number, is a local ring with maximal ideal $p\mathbb{Z}_{p^{k}}$.
+By \cite[Theorem VI.2]{Mcdonald1974finite}, each finite commutative ring can be decomposed as a direct sum of local rings.
 Using this decomposition, some results over local rings can naturally be extended to finite rings.
-Thus, in this section, we will first study some properties that we will need over finite commutative local rings.
+Thus, in this section, we will first study some properties that will be needed over finite commutative local rings.